Chappaquiddick incident: Kennedy's televised statement

-At 7:30 p.m. on July 25, Kennedy delivered a lengthy speech about the incident, prepared by Sorensen and broadcast live by the three television networks.
+At 7:30 p.m. on July 25, Kennedy delivered a lengthy statement about the incident, prepared by Sorensen and broadcast live by the three television networks.
 He began by reading the speech off a prepared manuscript.

 Kennedy explained that his wife did not accompany him to the regatta due to "reasons of health".
-He denied he engaged in any "immoral conduct" with Kopechne or driving under the influence of alcohol that evening.
-He said that his conduct during the hours immediately after the accident "made no sense to me at all", and said that his doctors had informed him he had suffered "cerebral concussion and shock".
+He denied engaging in any "immoral conduct" with Kopechne or driving under the influence of alcohol that evening.
+He said that his conduct during the hours immediately after the accident "made no sense to me at all" and said that his doctors had informed him he had suffered "cerebral concussion and shock".
 He said he regarded his failure to report the accident to the police immediately as "indefensible".
 To the horror of Gargan's attorney, his statement revealed his enlistment of the help of Gargan and Markham to try to rescue Kopechne (despite assurances he had made to the effect that he would not involve them).

-He said "all kinds of scrambled thoughts" went through his mind after the accident, including "whether the girl might still be alive somewhere out of that immediate area", whether "some awful curse actually did hang over all the Kennedys", whether there was "some justifiable reason for me to doubt what had happened and to delay my report", and whether, "somehow, the awful weight of this incredible incident might in some way pass from my shoulders".
+Kennedy said "all kinds of scrambled thoughts" went through his mind after the accident, including "whether the girl might still be alive somewhere out of that immediate area", whether "some awful curse actually did hang over all the Kennedys", whether there was "some justifiable reason for me to doubt what had happened and to delay my report", and whether, "somehow, the awful weight of this incredible incident might in some way pass from my shoulders".
 He said he was overcome "by a jumble of emotions — grief, fear, doubt, exhaustion, panic, confusion, and shock".
 He said he instructed Gargan and Markham "not to alarm Mary Jo's friends that night", then returned to the ferry with the two men and "suddenly jumped into the water and impulsively swam across, nearly drowning once again in the effort, returning to my hotel around 2 a.m. and collapsed in my room".

-Kennedy then put down his manuscript (though he continued reading from cue cards), and asked the people of Massachusetts to decide whether he should resign:
+Kennedy then put down his manuscript (though he continued reading from cue cards) and asked the people of Massachusetts to decide whether he should resign:

 The speech concluded with a passage quoted from John F. Kennedy's book Profiles in Courage (ghostwritten by Sorensen): "A man does what he must — in spite of personal consequences".

 Critical reaction to the speech was immediate and negative.
 NBC newsman John Chancellor compared it to Richard Nixon's 1952 Checkers speech.
 Kennedy admirer David Halberstam wrote in Harper's magazine that it was "of such cheapness and bathos as to be a rejection of everything the Kennedys had stood for in candor and style.
 It was as if these men had forgotten everything which made the Kennedys distinctive in American politics, and simply told the youngest brother that he could get away with whatever he wanted because he was a Kennedy in Massachusetts."